-Whether you are DJing your own wedding, using a professional musician, or hiring a stellar band, it never hurts to be organized when it comes to your wedding playlist.
-The wedding reception music guide that you will find below is a handy worksheet that lets wedding staff and special guests know which song to play and when.
-This planning tool is another sure way to avoid awkwardly standing out on the dance floor while waiting for the DJ to find the right song as well!
+Whether you are DJing your own wedding reception, using a professional musician, or hiring a stellar band, it never hurts to be organized when it comes to your reception playlist.
+A wedding reception music guide is a handy worksheet that lets wedding staff and special guests know which song to play and when.
+This planning tool is one sure way to avoid awkwardly standing out on the dance floor while waiting for the DJ to find the right song.

 How to Manage Your Wedding Music With the Checklist

 Use the checklist to select tunes and schedule when they will play at the reception and to make sure you have picked out music for all the important key moments on your special day.
 Omit any specific musical moments on the checklist below that do not apply to your personal ceremony and add any special moments that are unique to you that require songs.